 The System continues to manage its investments by focusing on risk control and diversification.
-For a further discussion of portfolio diversification and investment strategy, see the Investment Section beginning on page 73 of this report.
+For a further discussion of portfolio diversification and investment strategy, see the Investment Section beginning on page 75 of this report.

-The System's investments were positioned to benefit from market gains with an over-weighted exposure to public and private equities while under weighted in fixed income, where holdings were more focused on credit.
+The System's investments were positioned to benefit from market gains with an overweight exposure to public and private equities while underweight in fixed income, where holdings were more focused on credit.
 Equity allocation and manager changes during the year had the net impact of profit-taking in domestic equity, shifts to take advantage of relative value opportunities elsewhere in the world, and an increase in the Fund's liquidity position.

 The Board's investment policy is summarized on pages 43-44.
 Investment objectives are outlined in the investment policy established by the Board, including the appropriate degree of risk.
 Investment managers are hired to execute the investment policy and have discretion for investment decisions within statutory authority, Board policy, and their respective guidelines.
-A list of the investment managers under contract with the System as of June 30, 2018, may be found on page 84 of this report.
-A summary of the total System's asset allocation can be found on page 83.
+A list of the investment managers under contract with the System as of June 30, 2019, may be found on page 86 of this report.
+A summary of the total System's asset allocation can be found on page 85.

-The System's investments had a 10.6% time-weighted return in Fiscal Year 2018.
-The System's annualized total returns for the last five, ten, and fifteen years are 8.2%, 7.3% and 8.3%, respectively.
-Relative to other large public pension funds, the System's performance ranks in the top quartile of the Trust Universe Comparison Service (TUCS) universe for the ten-year period ended June 30, 2018.
+The System's investments had a 5.0% time-weighted return in Fiscal 2019.
+The System's annualized total returns for the last five, ten, and fifteen years are 5.8%, 9.6% and 7.6%, respectively.
+Relative to other large public pension funds, the System's performance ranks in the second quartile of the Trust Universe Comparison Service (TUCS) universe for the ten-year period ended June 30, 2019.